 The City of Athens has adopted two centralised service modules: the E-authentication Service oAuth 2.0 to provide citizens with access to municipal digital services and the e-payment module for e-parking.
-Unlike the Greek national government, its capital hasn't developed any initiatives to make base registries accessible, including the provision of APIs.
-Athens doesn't appear to be linked to the Interoperability Centre (KED) of the Ministry of Digital Government, which is the national information system interconnecting the electronic services of the Public Administration.
+Unlike the Greek national government, its capital has not developed any initiatives to make base registries accessible, including the provision of APIs.
+Athens does not appear to be linked to the Interoperability Center of the Ministry of Digital Governance (KE.D), which is the national information system interconnecting the electronic services of the public administration.